flackjecare/selfgpt/README.md

 Auto-remove first message in history if limit reached, Support multiple openai api keys,
 Chat presets,
-Work both on server's and dm's,
+Work on server's and dm's,
 User and channel blacklist's

 Info about: